AcumenNations/Best_Seller_Story_Teller/master_story.md

 echoed faintly.
 The Choir sang.
 The Alliance sang.
 Even the Bridge hummed.
 The world itself was singing.
 She closed her eyes and took a breath.
 "Harmony is not a weapon.
 It's a relationship."
 She spread her arms.
 "And relationships are built on trust."
-She leaped toward Arkan—not with aggression, but with openness.
+She leaped toward Arkan not with aggression, but with openness.
 Instead of reaching for the harp, she reached for the Reaver.
 Her hand closed over his, and the mark on her palm blazed, flooding the Reaver with light.
 Arkan gasped as the dissonance surged back through him.
 The Reaver's barbed strings dissolved, reshaped by the resonance pouring from Lysandra's mark.
 The blast of light enveloped them both.
 For a heartbeat, they were suspended in a field of pure sound.
-Lysandra felt Arkan's memories—his fear during Atlantis's fall, his frustration at being ignored, his desperate belief that only control could save the world.
+Lysandra felt Arkan's memories his fear during Atlantis's fall, his frustration at being ignored, his desperate belief that only control could save the world.
 She also felt his buried hope, the echo of the prodigy who loved music for its ability to connect.
 "You don't have to do this," she whispered.